 Attendance at or participation in conferences or meetings unrelated to current or potential company business are not subject to this Code.

-If a current or potential customer, vendor, vendor, provider, consultant or agent offers to pay for travel, lodging or registration fees associated with a meeting or conference the following requirements must be met:
+If a current or potential customer, vendor, provider, consultant or agent offers to pay for travel, lodging or registration fees associated with a meeting or conference, it is recommended to decline to avoid the appearance of impropriety or a potential conflict.
+There may be instances where partial payment is acceptable: